Mina the Hollower: First-Hour Guide to Early Loot and Spending

 What the first hour is really teaching you

 The biggest early trap is bringing the wrong genre habits into combat.
-Mina can look fast and snappy enough that you might expect to dash in, trade damage, and overpower the first zone.
+Mina looks fast and snappy enough that you might expect to dash in, trade damage, and overpower the first zone.
 That is not the rhythm the game rewards.
-The safest early pattern is to approach from mid-range, watch the enemy’s first commitment, then answer with a short punish.
-Burrow is not just a movement gimmick here; it is part of your defensive reset, and the first hour goes much smoother once you start using it that way.
+The safe early pattern is to approach from mid-range, watch the enemy’s first commitment, then answer with a short punish.
+Burrow is not just a movement gimmick here; it is part of your defensive reset, and the first hour goes much smoother once you use it that way.

 • Enter rooms slowly: stop near the middle distance instead of hugging doorways or charging into melee.